-100 Department Algebra 3-0-3 graphs, models lines the concepts and principles of algebra, deal , functions, and other aspects to develop a stron ots and principles in the student.
-Prerequisite: None ig understanding of МТН 110 Principles of Statistics 3-0-3 descript tendenc ive and i to elementary descriptive and inferential statist nferential statistics, describing and organizing data, measures of central random spread, probability, conditional probability, discress and their probability distributions, inferential stat random MTH
+МТН 100 College Algebra 3-0-3 graphs, This course outlines the concepts and principles of algebra, dealing with equations, graphs, models, functions, and other aspects to develop a strong understanding of algebraic concepts and principles in the student.
+Prerequisite: None МТН 110 Principles of Statistics 3-0-3 descript tendenc ive and i cy and s n to elementary descriptive and inferential statis inferential statistics, describing and organizing data spread, probability, conditional probability, discr es and their probability distributions, inferential sta , measures of central ete and continuous MTH 120 Business Calculus 3-0-3 ciences. n introduction to the uses of calculus in business, Some of the topics covered are curve sketching,